Addictive behaviors typically begin as coping strategies for dealing with life or avoiding pain.

 How Addictive Behaviors Affect You

+Broadly defined, addiction refers to being habitually or compulsively occupied with or involved in something.
 Your likelihood of developing an addiction problem involves a variety of factors such as genetics and environmental stressors.
-However, Addictive behaviors typically begin as coping strategies for dealing with life or avoiding pain.
-Addictive behaviors become problematic when they increasingly dominate your life and take away from other aspects of life.
-As you rely more and more on the addictive behavior to manage life, trying to cut back may lead to withdrawal symptoms (physical and/or psychological).
+However, addictive behaviors typically begin as coping strategies for dealing with life or avoiding pain.
+These behaviors become problematic when they increasingly dominate your life and take away from other aspects of life.
+As you rely more and more on the addictive behavior, trying to cut back may lead to withdrawal symptoms (physical and/or psychological).
 This can lead to a perpetuating cycle of continuing to engage in the behavior despite no longer enjoying it, primarily to avoid the unpleasant withdrawal symptoms.